AnstMykh/Ips_inversions_MS/stats/readme.md

 - FST estimation in 100K bp

-- RHO ESTIMATION IN 100K BP
+- Rho estimation in 100K bp

 - Nucleotide diversity and Tajima's D estimated with ANGSD in widdows, tested 200 100 and 50K bp